 DefinitionThis section has been translated automatically.

-Circumscribed, variably sized, polyetiologic (exogenously or endogenously triggered) solitary, sharply or indistinctly circumscribed, pale to deep red or bluish-livid, normothermic or hyperthermic or, more rarely, hypothermic, red, always anemic spot.
+Circumscribed, variably sized, polyetiologic (exogenously or endogenously triggered) solitary, sharply or indistinctly circumscribed, pale to deep red or bluish-livid, normothermic or hyperthermic or, more rarely, hypothermic, red spot that is always anemic.

-An erythema differs in color, size, arrangement and presents itself as a contrast to the non-reddened, bright surroundings and is also perceptible only by this contrast.
-In a dark skin, depending on the pigmentation type, an erythema is only faintly visible or not visible at all.
+An erythema differs in color, size, arrangement and presents as a contrast to the non-reddened, bright surroundings.
+It is only through this contrast that an erythema can be perceived as such.
+In a dark or in black skin, depending on the pigmentation type, an erythema is only faintly recognizable, as a darkened spot or not at all.
 This complicates the morphological diagnosis immensely.

-Furthermore, when evaluating a solitary erythema or multiple erythemas, various clinical aspects must be considered and diagnostically evaluated.
+Furthermore, when evaluating an erythema, various clinical aspects must be considered and diagnostically evaluated.
 These are in particular:

-- color (dull red, light red, deep red, blue-red)
+- Color (dull red, bright red, deep red, blue-red-v.a. in vascular hamartomas)

 - Symptomatology (mild itching, severe itching, burning itching, pain)